DUNE/p3s/documents/src/JOB.md

 ## The payload and the environment

-The **payload** is the path of the script that will run.
+The **payload** attribute of the job definition (such as in the example above) is the path of the script that will run.
 It is strongly recommended that this is a shell wrapper, and the _bash_ shell is most commonly used.
 If the `env` attribute contains `"P3S_MODE":"COPY"` then the script will be copied into a sandbox at execution time.
 Otherwise an attempt will be made to execute it _in situ_ which may or may not work depending on the permissions.